MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

   - On the cycle start date, you’ll receive a welcome email letting you know that your 360 program has begun.
   - The email provides instructions about next steps and prompts to **Select feedback providers**.
-  - Upon selecting this, you’re prompted to log into Viva Glint and brought to a page to select your feedback providers.
+  - Upon selecting this prompt, you’re prompted to log into Viva Glint and brought to a page to select your feedback providers.

-Your email will look like this:
+Your email looks like this:

 ::image type="content" source="../../media/glint/setup/360-subject-start-email.png" lightbox="../../media/glint/setup/360-subject-start-email.png" alt-text="Screenshot of the welcome email for 360 subjects.":::

 - Select feedback providers from your Glint dashboard

-  - From your Glint manager dashboard, in the Feedback tab, you’ll see that you have a 360 program in progress.
+  - From your Glint manager dashboard, in the Feedback tab, you see that you have a 360 program in progress.

 ## Step 1 - Select feedback providers